 After two years in network radio news, Joyce launched her television career as a reporter and anchor of the morning news for WSET-TV, the ABC affiliate in Lynchburg, Virginia.
 While at the station, she received an Associated Press Award for Spot News.
 In 1983, she moved to Miami, Florida, where she was a weekend anchor and reporter for the CBS affiliate, WCIX-TV (now WFOR).
 She also hosted a popular public affairs program geared toward senior citizens.

 In 1986, Joyce moved north to KYW-TV in Philadelphia.
-For ten years, she was a general assignment reporter, fill-in anchor, and host of “The Saturday Tribune” television program.
+For 10years, she was a general assignment reporter, fill-in anchor and host of “The Saturday Tribune” television program.

 The Philadelphia Association of Black Journalists named her “Broadcast Journalist of the Year” in 2008.
-The Tom Joyner Foundation named her "The Hardest Working News Anchor/Reporter," and Clear Channel Radio’s WDAS saluted her with the “Extraordinary Woman Award,” just to name a few.
+The Tom Joyner Foundation also named her "The Hardest Working News Anchor/Reporter," and Clear Channel Radio’s WDAS saluted her with the “Extraordinary Woman Award."

 Her accomplishments are not limited to her work in front of the camera.
-Joyce worked as an adjunct professor at Temple University, and continues to mentor young journalists and students all over the country.
+Joyce also previously worked as an adjunct professor at Temple University and continues to mentor young journalists and students across the country.